scottmessinger/ember-attr-types/README.md

 // In the console.
 Error: Validation failed for comment
 Property @.text: must be string but is number
-Property @.authorName:
-Property @.authorId: is missing and not optional
+Property @.authorName: is missing and not optional
 ```